For many mothers, getting child support established during a divorce or separation is important for maintaining stability in the home.

 In order to even entertain any of the potential options listed above, it is essential that the business is valuated and that the income and resources of both parties are fully disclosed.
 Working with an experienced attorney who can help you to ensure that your spouse is not hiding any assets, and that a business valuation occurs in a fair and accurate matter, is essential.
 At the offices of Women’s Divorce & Family Law Group, we work closely with a number of independent business appraisers and other financial experts who can assist you with both.

-In addition to determining what your business is worth, as well as the value of all other marital property, our attorneys can also draft and negotiate a potential business division offer that protected your best interests.
-If your case goes to court, we will be prepared to competently and effectively present your case and advocate for you.
+In addition to determining what your business is worth, as well as the value of all other marital property, our attorneys can also draft and negotiate a potential business division offer that protects your best interests.